Quok-it/yero-ml-benchmark/README.md

 ## Limitations
 Only one GPU can be benchmarked at a time.
 <br>
-A system must have a CPU with two cores.
+A system must have a CPU with minimum of two cores.

 ## Future Improvements
 * Support for AMD, Intel, Apple, and CPU to benchmark